Y tu mamá también: Home media

+Y tu mamá también was released in the United States on DVD in an unrated version in 2002 by MGM Home Entertainment.
+In 2014, it received a Blu-ray release as part of The Criterion Collection.

 Reception

 A box office success both domestically and abroad, Y tu mamá también grossed $2.2 million in its first week, breaking Mexico's box office records for domestic films.
 It went on to gross a record $12 million in Mexico.

-The film became a global success after its distribution by U.S. independent companies Good Machine and IFC Films.
 The film grossed $13.8 million in the US and Canada, making it the second-highest grossing Spanish language film in the United States at the time, and poised Bernal for crossover success into American markets (Bernal's 2004 performance in The Motorcycle Diaries would go on to break this record).
 It grossed $33.6 million worldwide.

-Critically, Y tu mamá también garnered acclaim upon its original release.
-The review aggregator website Rotten Tomatoes reported that 92% of critics gave the film positive reviews, based upon a sample of 138, and an average rating of 8.10/10.
-The website's critical consensus states, "A road movie that's not only sexy, but intelligent as well".
-On Metacritic, which assigns a numbered rating out of 100 based on reviews from mainstream critics, the film received an average score of 89/100 based on 36 reviews, indicating "universal acclaim".
+Critically, Y tu mamá también received acclaim upon its original release.
+The review aggregator website Rotten Tomatoes reported that 90% of critics gave the film positive reviews, based upon a sample of 195.
+The website's critical consensus states, "Led by a triumvirate of terrific performances, Alfonso Cuarón's free-spirited road trip through Mexico is a sexy and wistful hymn to the fleetingness of youth".
+On Metacritic, the film received an average score of 89 out of 100 based on 36 reviews, indicating "universal acclaim".
 Roger Ebert gave the film four stars out of four, saying, "Beneath the carefree road movie that the movie is happy to advertise is a more serious level—and below that, a dead serious level."

 Y tu mamá también won the Best Screenplay Award at the Venice Film Festival.
-It was also a runner up at the National Society of Film Critics Awards for Best Picture and Best Director and earned a nomination for Best Original Screenplay at the 2003 Academy Awards.
+It was also a runner-up at the National Society of Film Critics Awards for Best Picture and Best Director and earned a nomination for Best Original Screenplay at the 2003 Academy Awards.
 The film made its US premiere at the Hawaii International Film Festival.